edgexfoundry/git-semver/README.md

   pygsver:latest .
 ```

+Clone the repository you wish to version into your current working directory and cd into it; in the example below it is bind mounted to `repo` in the container.

-Run container - requires host to have a valid github ssh key - if behind proxy ensure proper SOCKS proxy is provided:
+Run container from `pygsver` image - requires host to have a valid github ssh key - if behind proxy ensure the specified proxies are provided, the proxies can be discarded if not running behind a proxy:
 ```
 docker container run \
   --rm \